cklb/pymoskito/docs/tutorial/new_controller.rst

 Name your controller and make :py:class:`~pymoskito.simulation_modules.Controller` its base class.
 Create :py:data:`public_settings` like before in your model.
-Its entries will be accessable in the graphical interface of PyMoskito during runtime:
+Its entries will be accessable in the graphical interface of PyMoskito during runtime.
+This time, the only parameters will be the desired poles of the closed loop, which the controller shall establish:

 .. literalinclude:: minimalSystem/controller.py
     :start-after: #class begin
     :end-before: #init
     :lineno-match:

-Within the constructor, it is obligatory to set the input order and an input type.
+Within the constructor, it is obligatory to set the :py:class:`input order` and an :py:class:`input type`.
-The input order determines, how many derivatives of the trajectory will be required.
+The :py:class:`input order` determines, how many derivatives of the trajectory will be required.
-Valid input types are *system_state*, *system_output*, *Observer* and *Sensor*.
+Valid entreis for :py:data:`input type` are *system_state*, *system_output*, *Observer* and *Sensor*.
 After all necessary updates, call the constructor of the base class as seen in line :py:data:`20`.
 Store the linearized system matrices and the equilibrium state.
 To make matrix operations possible, use the array type provided by NumPy.
 PyMoskito's :doc:`Controltools <../modules/controltools>` provide functions
 to calculate the values of a linear state feedback and a prefilter, which can be used as seen in lines :py:data:`49-50`.